paulkasidit/jacket_api/README.md

 ## Using the API

+1. Use an API platform such as Postman.

+2. GET -> route "{your local host}/jackets"
+   -> This will list all jackets in the database.
+Don't forget to seed your database first!

+2. POST -> route "{your local host}/jackets"
+  -> Refer to database schema for appropriate parameter headers to include in your post body.

 | Method  | URL | Example | Result | Params |
 | :--- |:---| :---| :---| :---|